International Baccalaureate Board

 IB Maths Tutor in Gurgaon

-Nowadays, parents have the option to choose from a variety of educational boards to enrol their children.
-The traditional ICSE (Indian Certificate of Secondary Education), CBSE (Central Board of Secondary Education) or State boards are not the only available choices to the parents.
-Parents may now also opt to enrol their child in IB word schools that offer IB programmes.
+Nowadays, parents have the option to choose from a variety of educational boards to enroll their children.
+The traditional ICSE (Indian Certificate of Secondary Education), CBSE (Central Board of Secondary Education), or State boards are not the only available choices to the parents.
+Parents may now also opt to enroll their child in IB word schools that offer IB programs.

 What are IB World Schools?

 The schools recognized by the International Baccalaureate Organization headquartered in Geneva, Switzerland; founded in 1968 and offer the IB curriculum come to be known as IB World Schools.
 There are approximately 40 IB World Schools in all over India.

 The International Baccalaureate board is rapidly gaining popularity and increasing no. of parents are opting for this board for their child.
 The reason behind it is that the IB education system offers an application-based education with a board spectrum of subjects that help in the overall development of the child.
 It’s

 The IB board offers the following IB Programs:

 - Primary Years Programme (PYP): Age 3-11 (Kindergarten to Class 5).